mrepol742/Hash/README.md

-# DROID_HASH
+# Hash | Melvin Jones Repol
-Create a hash of SHA-1, SHA-256, SHA-384, SHA-512 with Salting process
+Create a hash of SHA-1, SHA-256, SHA-384, SHA-512 with Salt

->> Program by DROID MJ | Melvin Jones Gallano Repol © 2020